 I am now a specialist in pet and family photography.
 Utilising the beautiful outdoor locations that Auckland has to offer, I am so passionate about using natural light to create vibrant & striking photographic art.
 I love highlighting the personality of your pets in gorgeous moments as well as capturing the bond between pets and their loved ones.

-As well as on-location photo shoots, I also travel to markets around Auckland doing photos on the spot for the lucky dogs who've accompanied their owners.
+As well as on-location and studio photo shoots, I also travel to markets around Auckland doing photos on the spot for the lucky dogs who've accompanied their owners.

 What two things have always brought me the most joy in life?